dy1z/docs/content/docs/configuration/language.md

 ---
 title: "Language"
 slug: "language"
-description: "Define a global language attribute for your HTML emails, to improve accessibility"
+description: "Define a global language attribute value for your HTML emails, to improve accessibility"
 ---

 # Language